-The most popular book for learning the Thai language, Thai for Beginners, is now an Android Smartphone app.
+The best app for learning beginning Thai, or for improving your basic Thai.
 Learn to speak Thai from the world’s leading expert on the Thai language, Benjawan Poomsan Becker.

 This support page provides an introduction to the app, demonstrates how it works, an explanation of the Thai language and a link to our Guide to Pronunciation.